Pam Cole: Career

 Cole was elected to the 7th district state senate seat in the 2008 election, beating Republican Orville B. Smidt.
 She served on the Commerce Committee, the Health and Human Service Committee and the Taxation Committee.
 She lost her seat at the 2010 election, being beaten by Larry Tidemann.

 In 2016, she moved from Brookings to Sioux Falls.
 She was made the executive director of the South Dakota Democratic Party in February 2020, after the party leadership had resigned due to the party misstating its finances and finding itself in debt.
 In September 2020, Cole announced that the party had been "extremely frugal" in its recent spending and was once again financially stable.
-She resigned in February 2021 due to personal reasons.
+She resigned in February 2021 for personal reasons.

 In 2022, Cole filed to run for the at-large B seat on Sioux Falls city council as incumbent Christine Erickson was term limited.
 She lost to Rich Merkouris, a local pastor.